AyushHazard/Here4U/README.md

 Website is based on Django, Bootstrap, JavaScript.
 It also contains Django REST Framework API to interact with the database, which will be helpful while building an android application.

-The link to the currently hosted website:- https://hear4u.herokuapp.com/  (Since it is hosted for free, user-uploaded media is only availaible for 30-mins thus there aren't any images visible)
+The link to the currently hosted website:- https://hear4u.herokuapp.com/  (Since it is hosted for free, user-uploaded media is only availaible for 30-mins thus images are not visible)

 Note - WIP -> Work in Progress